 Afishetu Oniru, the mom of the murdered teenager discouraged her son from visiting the place of his murder - he reportedly refused.

-The mother of the deceased, 19, has expressed devastation over the death of her child who disobeyed an instruction prohibiting him from visiting Wood Green, an environment known for widespread violence.
+The mother paid tribute to her 19-year-old child who visited Wood Green, an environment known for widespread violence.

-Odunuyi met his end at the Vue Cinema located in the area on Thursday, March 8, 2018, shortly after his refusal to follow parental guidance.
+Odunuyi met his end at the Vue Cinema located in the area on Thursday, March 8, 2018 according to the Evening Standard.

 "He was a lovely jovial boy.
 He was clever and loved by all who knew him.
 He had everything going for him.